corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Update customer

-Send a `PUT` request to the `/customers/update/{customerId}` endpoint to invoke the [`UpdateCustomerFlow`](back-end-guide.md#updatecustomerflow).
+Send a `PUT` request to the `/customers/update/{customerId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#updatecustomerflow">`UpdateCustomerFlow`</a>.
 This flow adds personal details and contact information, and returns the customer ID.
 This request requires authorization.
 It can be sent by an admin user or the customer user.

 - Request type: `PUT`.
 - Path: `/customers/update/{customerId}`.